-And to solve this you can incraese your ISO.
+And to solve this you can increase your ISO.

 ISO is directly connected to shutter speed and aperture.
 Together they form the exposure triangle.

-In the case described above, when you don’t have enough light, or your shutter speed is too slow and you don’t want to change the aperture value if increase the ISO until the images are perfectly clear.
+In the case described above, when you don’t have enough light or your shutter speed is too slow and you don’t want to change the aperture value if you increase the ISO until the images are perfectly clear.

-The camera will choose a faster shutter speed, since the camera is now taking into account that more light will be captures and a slow shutter speed is not needed for getting the right exposure.
+The camera will choose a faster shutter speed since the camera is now taking into account that more light will be captured and a slow shutter speed is not needed for getting the right exposure.

 Often, you’ll need to increase the ISO from ISO 100 to ISO 500.
 In very low light conditions, you’ll find that a value up to ISO6400 is what you need.

 As a rule of thumb, if you can maintain the ISO to between 100 and 400, you’ll be able to obtain the best quality photos possible.